h-banii/hypr-shader-preview/README.md

 <!---->
 <!-- [http://localhost:5173?width=1920&height=1080](http://localhost:5173?width=1920&height=1080). -->

-## Debug shaders
+##  Take screenshots

-If a shader fails to load, check the console log in your browser.
-Any compilation errors it encounters are printed there.
+Just *click* it!

+The screenshot gets saved automatically to your browser's default download folder.

-## Load shaders located elsewhere
+## Load shaders not located in `src/shaders/`

-Just *left-click* it!
+Just *double-click* it!

 It'll open a file input for you to select any fragment shader you want to load.
 If it fails, check the console log.

-##  Take screenshots

-Just *right-click* it!

-The screenshot gets saved automatically to your browser's default download folder.

 ## Recording

-Just use OBS, you can load it inside a *browser source*!
+Use OBS, you can load it inside a *browser source*

 ## Limitations

 The background image is static.
-The shaders get applied to a static image, not to your current display, but that's fine because the goal is just to preview shaders not to actually apply it to your display.
+The shaders get applied to a static image, not to your current display, but that's fine because the goal is just to preview shaders not to apply it to your actual display.
 Also, you can just take a screenshot of your desktop and use it as background image for the shaders.

 In the future I might try adding support for video files as background for the